kwhatmough/kwhatmough.github.io/index.md

+- S's no. and waders
+- cut grass
+- roast veggies
 - Hana 2 pcs of ID before 7pm - $30
 - Marshall this weekend 405 (no gutter)
 - S4 for H
-- roast veggies
-- cash w/5's, arugula, laundry deterg
+- cash w/5's
-- discuss June 1
-- cut grass
 - transfer GRRSP
 - final list to Bill (late clm)
 - fix grout in main